Product recalls of moldy cannabis made by Curaleaf and sold by GTI Rise in Paterson and Curaleaf in Bellmawr have been issued.

 Rise noted the first bad batch was dated December 22-26, 2020, when the patient Carlos received his moldy cannabis.
 The second bad batch of moldy cannabis was sold between February 2nd and the 7th last month.

-Rise is offered to exchange the moldy Curaleaf cannabis and offer a 20 percent discount on an individual’s next purchase.
+Rise is offering to exchange the moldy Curaleaf cannabis and offer a 20 percent discount on an individual’s next purchase.

 “Our number one priority is product quality and patient safety.
 Upon learning about potential mold exposure of Curaleaf flower sold at GTI Rise Paterson, we worked cooperatively with the Department of Health, notified all patients who purchased the product, and offered patients an exchange of the product and a discount on their next purchase.
 We are grateful to serve the patients of NJ and the trust they place in us,” a statement from GTI Rise said.